 Step 1: Training Quality Coordinator (TQC)

-- The TQC will contact the complainant within 24 hours to discuss their concerns and find a resolution, the details of which will be recorded in the template below and then saved in OneNote.
+- The TQC will contact the complainant within 24 hours to discuss their concerns and find a resolution, the details of which will be recorded on the complaints register.

-- Should a successful resolution not be reached, the TQC will bring the complaint/appeal to the attention of the Education Manager within 24 hours, using the information recorded on the template.
+- Should a successful resolution not be reached, the TQC will bring the complaint/appeal to the attention of the Education Manager within 24 hours, using the information recorded on the complaints register.

 Step 2: Education Manager